White House briefs Congress on Iran decertification pan

-WASHINGTON — President Donald Trump's top advisers briefed lawmakers Wednesday on the president's plans about a pending decision whether to certify the Iran nuclear deal, leaving officials who were briefed with no doubt that he intends to decertify, three officials told NBC News.
+WASHINGTON — President Donald Trump's top advisers briefed lawmakers Wednesday ahead of decision by the president on the fate of the Iran nuclear deal.
+White House officials said the pending decision wasn't shared, but several officials said they left the briefings convinced that Trump plans to decertify the deal, three officials told NBC News.

 The president's decision comes ahead of a deadline Sunday that triggers a 60-day window for lawmakers to determine whether to reimpose sanctions related to Iran's nuclear program that were lifted as part of the 2015 agreement.